-Change management has become a core competence for leaders and their effectiveness to lead transformation will inevitably come under greater pressure, as the policy paralysis of recent years is unblocked.
-With this in mind leaders will find it helpful to work with their board, SLT and management teams to identify personal and organisational readiness to deliver change.
+Change management has become a core competence for leaders and their effectiveness to lead.
+In coming months, transformation will inevitably come under greater pressure, as organisations charter new waters to find their new normal and regain lost momentum.
+In preparation, leaders should work with their board, SLT and management teams to identify personal and organisational readiness to deliver change.

 This checklist provides a useful starting point to identifying the top three barriers to success:

 - Expecting leaders to lead change without capacity or capability: the organisation lacks either the tools, skills or people power to manage the change process.